Home > Programs > Hydrology/ Flow Management > Reservoirs in the DRB > F.E. Walter Dam Re-Evaluation Study

 The NYCDEP owns three large water supply reservoirs at the headwaters to the Delaware River Basin in New York State.
 These three reservoirs are managed through a 1954 U.S. Supreme Court Decree; changes to their operation and management have occurred since 1954, but only with unanimous consent of the five decree parties (Delaware, New Jersey, New York City, New York State, and Pennsylvania).
 In fact, specifically focusing a feasibility study on the F.E.
 Walter Dam is included in the 2017 Flexible Flow Management Program (see page 7; pdf), which is the most current management plan for these reservoirs.

 F.E.
-Walter Dam Re-Evaluation Study Information
+Walter Dam Re-Evaluation Study: September 2024 Update

-The study is expected to take three years.
-The only funding currently available is for the study; no funds are yet allotted or appropriated for anything else.
 Public input is important, and any potential recommendations that come out of the study will be considered in light of that, as well as weighed against economic and environmental impacts and the technical feasibility of any changes.
 The public can comment on the study throughout the process; information can be found at the below link.